ria-ahyoung/medium-trends-daily/readme.md

 <blockquote>In this article, I am going to deep dive into the React world and what is the core value proposition of React, what is React reconciler…</blockquote>

 <h3>3.
-React Like a Pro: Mastering Best Practices in 2024 - <a href="https://medium.com/@apicraft/react-like-a-pro-mastering-best-practices-in-2024-8f9eaad4fa25" target="_blank" rel="noopener noreferrer">link</a></h3>
+React Concepts Put You In The Top 5% Of All React Developers (Ep 2) - <a href="https://medium.com/gitconnected/react-concepts-put-you-in-the-top-5-of-all-react-developers-ep-2-dd25ec774f8d" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Mohammed Tawfik`**
+✍️ **posted by `Imran Farooq`**

-<blockquote>React, the undisputed champion of web UI development, empowers you to build dynamic and user-centric interfaces.
-But with this power comes…</blockquote>
+<blockquote>So as promised in part 1 of this article’s series let’s now understand component instances and React elements with the help of the code…</blockquote>

 <h3>4.
-Use this way to integrate your New Relic browser agent in React App. - <a href="https://medium.com/@shahkarkhan/use-this-way-to-integrate-your-new-relic-browser-agent-in-react-app-5dabde4841ef" target="_blank" rel="noopener noreferrer">link</a></h3>
+Mastering Modular Architecture with React and Atomic Design: Advanced Techniques and Hands-On… - <a href="https://medium.com/@abdulnasirolcan/mastering-modular-architecture-with-react-and-atomic-design-advanced-techniques-and-hands-on-93e649654a06" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Shahkar khan`**
+✍️ **posted by `Abdulnasır Olcan`**

-<blockquote>In the fast-paced world of web development, ensuring the performance and reliability of your applications is paramount.
-React, a popular…</blockquote>
+<blockquote>When structuring React applications, the Atomic Design Pattern offers a robust methodology for breaking down UIs into a hierarchical…</blockquote>

 <h3>5.
 React 19 is coming, what’s new? - <a href="https://medium.com/stackademic/react-19-is-coming-whats-new-79e2d4b948e4" target="_blank" rel="noopener noreferrer">link</a></h3>